browserengineering/book/book/styles.md

 implementation that is *O(1)* amortized per element---can you find it?^[No, this clever implementation is still not fast enough for real browsers to implement.]

+*Inline Style Sheets*: The `link rel=stylesheet` syntax allows importing an external style sheet (meaning one loaded via its own HTTP request).
+There is also a way to provide a style sheet inline, as part of the HTML, via the `<style>` tag.
+Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can make themselves faster by reducing the number of round-trip network requests to the server.
+Since no angle brackets are allowed in a style sheet, you can implement this feature by consuming input charactures after `<style>` up to the next `<` character.